The Argo Poland is a component of global array of temperature/salinity profiling Argo floats.

 The Argo array amounts to 4000 floats at present.
 About 800 new floats are deployed per year (including circa 250 in frame of the Euro-Argo).

 The data come from battery-powered autonomous floats that spend most of their life drifting at depth where they are stabilised by being neutrally buoyant at the "parking depth" pressure by having a density equal to the ambient pressure and a compressibility that is less than that of sea water.
 Satellites determine the position of the floats when they come to surface, and receive the data transmitted by the floats.

-The Polish Argo programme is carried out by the Institute of Oceanology Polish Academy of Sciences (IOPAS).
-Since 2009 our Institute has deployed sixteen floats.
-Eleven of them were launched in the Nordic Seas from the board of r/v Oceania and three in the same region aboard r/v Horyzont II.
-Since November 2016, also aboard r/v Oceania, IOPAS has launched two floats in the Baltic Sea.
+The Polish Argo programme is carried out by the Institute of Oceanology Polish Academy of Sciences (IOPAN).
+Since 2009 our Institute has deployed twenty-one floats.
+Fourteen of them were launched in the Nordic Seas from the board of r/v Oceania and three in the same region aboard r/v Horyzont II.
+Since November 2016, also aboard r/v Oceania, IOPAN has launched four floats in the Baltic Sea.